 The Foundation's endowment consists of eleven individual funds established for the ongoing support of research and education activities.
-As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based on the existence or absence of donor restrictions.
+As required by U. S. GAAP, net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based on the existence or absence of donor restrictions.

 The Foundation follows Uniform Prudent Management of Institutional Funds Act (UPMIFA).
-UPMIFA governs an institution's, such as the Foundation, management and investment of endowment funds.
+UPMIFA governs institutions, such as the Foundation, management and investment of endowment funds.
 The board of directors, in consultation with legal counsel, has interpreted UPMIFA as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the Foundation classifies as net assets with donor restrictions: (a) the original value of the gifts donated to the endowment that is perpetual in nature, (b) the original value of subsequent gifts to the endowment that is perpetual in nature, and (c) accumulations to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is temporary in nature is recorded in net assets with donor restrictions until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The remaining portion of the donor-restrictions until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.